-In March 2007, the IPIECA OSWG (Oil Spill Working Group) commissioned a study to identify preparedness gaps in Southeast Asia.
+In March 2007, the then Ipieca OSWG (Oil Spill Working Group) commissioned a study to identify preparedness gaps in Southeast Asia.
 This study led to the development of an action plan for the implementation of a GI-type programme in the region.
-The implementation was stalled due to a number of issues, and only revived in April 2010 when the OSWG agreed to establish a Level 1 programme in the region.
+The implementation was stalled due to a number of issues, and only revived in April 2010 when the OSWG agreed to establish a 'Level 1' programme in the region.

-On February 2011, at the OSWG meeting in Bangkok, members agreed to adopt a more proactive approach to the Southeast Asian region and establish a Level 2 Programme.
-A GI Level 2 programme entails the implementation activities in conjunction with the IMO and other partners using a planned, budgeted process with focus on national and regional activities.
+On February 2011, at an OSWG meeting in Bangkok, members agreed to adopt a more proactive approach to the Southeast Asia region and establish a Level 2 Programme.
+Following a meeting in January 2012, the OSWG agreed to implement a GI 'Level 2' programme in Southeast Asia.

 It was envisioned that GISEA would be launched in two phases, with initial focus on countries where there are significant oil and gas activities, and supported by the wider Ipieca Membership; subsequently, a decision was made to include all 10 member states of the Association of Southeast Asian Nations (ASEAN) in its remit.